 Relating to the water element is renewing because Earth has so much of it and there’s so much water in our bodies.
 I live on the shore of Lake Michigan, so being by the water, and occasionally getting into it, is easy to do.
 I had an opportunity to do kayaking with my wife Mary on a jungle river in Mexico at the end of January.
 Kayaking and canoeing is a form of boating that gets you close to the water.
 Perhaps I will have another opportunity this summer.

 (Yes, this is really me now at age 75.)

 We have a long way to go to reconnect with the natural world of which we are a part.
 Every element that makes up our biochemistry is found in the Earth, and ultimately in the Sun.
-The Earth is truly our mother.
-It’s really not so hard to reconnect with her.
+Earth is truly our mother and the Sun is truly our grandparent.
+It’s really not so hard to reconnect with nature.
 It’s just a matter of doing it.
 Invoke the youth who is still a part of you who enjoyed getting away from the urban environment into open natural spaces.